-Section N. Hourly Leadership: Teachers as defined in this Agreement shall be paid for a pre-approved number of hours, at the Hourly Leadership Rate for each hour of instruction during which they present to other teachers or employees of the school district if the presentation is outside the duty day.
+- 7.14.1 Description and Compensation Rate: Teachers as defined in this Agreement shall be paid for a pre-approved number of hours, at the Hourly Leadership Rate for each hour of instruction during which they present to other teachers or employees of the school district if the presentation is outside the duty day.
 Regardless of when the teachers present the staff development, they shall receive one (1) additional hour at the Hourly Leadership Rate for every one (1) hour of preparation as reported up to one (1) hour of preparation for every one (1) hour of presentation.
-Furthermore, teachers shall be paid one half (1/2) the hourly rate for each additional full thirty (30) minutes spent presenting or preparing such activities.

-Such hourly leadership payments are appropriate expenditures from site Staff Development allocations as determined by the site Staff Development Committee (see Article V, Section H).
+Furthermore, teachers shall be paid one half (1⁄2) the hourly rate for each additional full thirty (30) minutes spent presenting or preparing such activities. - 7.14.2 Appropriate Expenditures: Such hourly leadership payments are appropriate expenditures from site Staff Development allocations as determined by the site Staff Development Committee (see Article 5.10).

-Section O. Hourly Pro-rated Rate:
+7.15 Hourly Pro-rated Rate:

-Teachers shall be compensated at the Hourly Pro-rated Rate of pay for work performed for student instructional time outside the regular day and year, such as summer school and extended day/year teachers.
-Such teachers are paid at their current step and lane placement computed to an hourly rate.

-To compute the Hourly Pro-rated Rate, divide the teacher's current annual salary by the teacher duty days; that result is further divided by the hours in the teachers' regular duty day less 30 minute duty-free lunch.
+- 7.15.1 Compensation Rate: Teachers shall be compensated at the Hourly Pro-rated Rate of pay for work performed for student instructional time outside the regular day and year, such as summer school and extended day/year teachers.
+Such teachers are paid at their current step and lane placement computed to an hourly rate. - 7.15.2 Computation: To compute the Hourly Pro-rated Rate, divide the teacher's current annual salary by the teacher duty days; that result is further divided by the hours in the teachers' regular duty day less 30 minute duty-free lunch.
 Furthermore, teachers shall be paid one half (1⁄2) the amount of the full hourly rate for each additional full thirty (30) minutes worked.
-For 2011-12, the hourly rate will be calculated based upon 192 duty days per year and 71⁄4 hours per day (73⁄4 hours per day less 1⁄2 hour duty free lunch).
-For 2012-13, the hourly rate will be based upon 196 duty days per year and 71⁄2 (8 hours per day less 1⁄2 hour duty free lunch).

-Summer school rates are calculated based on the annual pay earned in the school year in which summer session starts and the same rate remains in effect throughout that session.
+The hourly rate will be based upon 196 duty days per year and 71⁄2 (8 hours per day less 1⁄2 hour duty free lunch). - Summer school rates are calculated based on the annual pay earned in the school year in which summer session starts and the same rate remains in effect throughout that session.

+7.16 Hourly Flat Rate:
-Section P. Hourly Flat Rate: Teachers shall be compensated at the Hourly Flat Rate of pay for work performed as specifically indicated in the Agreement, such as hourly employment, lost preparation or lunch time reimbursement, extended-time program assignments (see Schedule "D"), and for work performed beyond the teacher's defined day not otherwise defined in this Agreement.

-Teachers shall be paid at this rate for each full hour of time outside the defined school day during which they participate in approved activities.
-In addition, they shall be paid one half ($\frac{1}{2}$) the amount of the full hourly rate of pay for each additional full thirty (30) minutes worked.

-Acceptance of an assignment by a teacher to deliver instruction or student activity that is beyond the regular contracted schedule for a site is strictly voluntary on the part of the teacher.
+- 7.16.1 Description: Teachers shall be compensated at the Hourly Flat Rate of pay for work performed as specifically indicated in the Agreement, such as hourly employment, lost preparation or lunch time reimbursement, extended-time program assignments (see Schedule "D"), and for work performed beyond the teacher's defined day not otherwise defined in this Agreement. - 7.16.2 Compensation Rate: Teachers shall be paid at this rate for each full hour of time outside the defined school day during which they participate in approved activities.
+In addition, they shall be paid one half ($\frac{1}{2}$) the amount of the full hourly rate of pay for each additional full thirty (30) minutes worked. - 7.16.3 Voluntary Acceptance: Acceptance of an assignment by a teacher to deliver instruction or student activity that is beyond the regular contracted schedule for a site is strictly voluntary on the part of the teacher.
 This includes extended learning time, student activities and programs, athletic, intramural, and elementary student activities.